TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### FEATURES:

 - Updated Function:  Invoke-JCCommand has added parameter '-NumberOfVariables' for passing in variables to JumpCloud commands.
-This paramter will create additional paramters dynamically based on the number of variables being passed.
+This parameter will create additional parameters dynamically based on the number of variables being passed.
 Learn more about passing objects to JumpCloud commands under the heading 'Sending data with triggers' [here](https://support.jumpcloud.com/customer/en/portal/articles/2443894-how-to-use-command-triggers).
 - Updated Function: Get-JCSystem to use the [/search/systems API endpoint](https://docs.jumpcloud.com/1.0/search/search-systems).
   - Get-JCSystem can now do front and end wild card searches on all string properties
     - Example 'Get-JCsystem -hostname '\*admin\*'
-  - Get-JCSystem can now do date searches on 'Created' date field using new paramter -filterDateProperty
+  - Get-JCSystem can now do date searches on 'Created' date field using new parameter -filterDateProperty
-  - Get-JCSystem can now return only specific properties using new paramter -returnProperties
+  - Get-JCSystem can now return only specific properties using new parameter -returnProperties
 - Updated Function: Get-JCUser to use the [/search/systemusers API endpoint](https://docs.jumpcloud.com/1.0/search/list-system-users).
   - Get-JCUser can now do front and end wild card searches on all string properties
     - Example 'Get-JCUser -username '\*bob\*'
-  - Get-JCUser can now do date searches on 'Created' and 'password_expiration_date' date fields using new paramter -filterDateProperty
+  - Get-JCUser can now do date searches on 'Created' and 'password_expiration_date' date fields using new parameter -filterDateProperty
-  - Get-JCUser can now return only specific properties using new paramter -returnProperties
+  - Get-JCUser can now return only specific properties using new parameter -returnProperties

 #### BUG FIXES: